woodiertexas/owolib-annoyance-remover/README.md

 This mod removes various annoyances found in owo-lib such as [advertisements in logs](https://github.com/wisp-forest/owo-lib/blob/1.20/src/main/java/io/wispforest/owo/util/Wisdom.java#L22) and [messing with REI UIs when "froge" is written](https://github.com/wisp-forest/owo-lib/blob/1.20/src/main/java/io/wispforest/owo/compat/rei/OwoReiPlugin.java#L139).

 ## Log adverts
 This should no longer show up in your minecraft logs.
+(Yes, [jello](https://modrinth.com/mod/jello) is a mod)
 ![no more log adverts](https://github.com/woodiertexas/owolib-annoyance-remover/assets/17211100/6fa69797-92dc-4c9d-a403-318a2f0032e6)